raspberrypilearning/comic-character/en/step_7.md

 ## Create light mode theme

 In this step, you will create a toggle slider that will allow your users switch between dark mode and light mode.
 The website will remember their option even if they navigate to another page.

 <iframe src="https://staging-editor.raspberrypi.org/en/embed/viewer/comic-character-step7" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen> </iframe>

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-<span style="color: #0faeb0">**Dark mode and light mode**</span> are user interface themes that change the colour scheme of an application or website based on the user's preference or system settings.
-Using these theme colour modes is good for accessibility and dark mode, in particular, is praised for improving readability and reducing eye strain, especially in low-light conditions.
+<span style="color: #0faeb0">**Light and dark**</span> colour themes are used when designing websites and apps.
+Dark mode is a colour scheme that uses light-coloured text and icons on dark backgrounds.
+Light mode is the opposite of this.
+Providing this option to users improves readability and accessibility.
 </p>

 Your `style.css` file contains the colour scheme `.light-mode` that will be used to update your website based on your user's choices.